-Other than his name, there is no text on the homepage whatsoever.
+Other than his name, his portfolio website has a truly minimal layout: there is no text on the homepage whatsoever.

-When designing a compelling website for photography, there are a few aspects to keep in mind:
+When designing a compelling online photography portfolio website, there are a few aspects to keep in mind:

 - Focus on your niche.
 Your website should provide a clear idea of what type of photographer you are.

 - Build a strong brand.
-Choose a business name, color palette, and overall mood.
-Showcase your work on social media or blog, and link customers to purchase your piece or go to your next show.
+Choose a business name, color palette, and create the overall mood for your site.
+Showcase your work on social media or blog to the whole world, and link customers to purchase your piece or go to your next show.

 - Create a contact page.
-Provide contact details on your blog so potential customers can reach you.
+Provide contact details on your site so potential customers can reach you.